The Impact of Renewable Energy Communities in the Italian Day-Ahead Electricity Market: A Scenario Analysis: Methods and data

 \textit{\textbf{Photovoltaic Generation Profiles}}

 To characterize the hourly production of PV systems across Italy, we made use of the PVGIS platform developed by the European Commission’s Joint Research Centre \citep{PVGIS}.
-For each of the seven electricity market zones we selected a reference city as defined above, and extracted location-specific PV yield data.
+For each of the seven reference city, we extracted location-specific PV yield data.
 Rather than relying on generic assumptions, we configured each PV system in PVGIS under optimal operating conditions.
 This meant that, for each site, the tilt angle of the PV modules was set to the value maximizing annual output, the azimuth orientation was chosen to face due south, which typically yields the best yearly performance in Italy and the PV technology considered was crystalline silicon, the most widespread module type.
-Also, system losses, such as reflecting factors, inverter efficiency, temperature effects, cable losses, dust, and shading, were included using an average value of 15\% \citep{ogliari_comparative_2023}.
+Also, system losses, such as reflecting factors, inverter efficiency, temperature effects, cable losses, dust, and shading, were included using an average value of 15\% \citep{ogliari_comparative_2023}.\\

 For each location, the tool provides an hourly-based annual time series representing the energy yield per installed kilowatt-peak.
 These values were then scaled by the average installed PV capacity for each prosumer/producer category $P_{p,z}^{PV,avg,one}$, based on data from existing RECs, as in (\ref{eq:pv}):